zedysproject1/tdlight/README.md

 This method is used to read the size of all the biggest data maps inside tdlib implementation.
 The output contains a string that can be parsed as a JSON.

-## Removed features
-### Local databases encryption
-Local databases are no longer encrypted and deleted data is no longer overwritten with zeroes.
-This reduces IOPS and helps TDLight preserving SSDs life.
-### Local text indicization
-TDLight removed completely local text indicization, so if you search for some text it will search it through telegram servers.

 ## Other reccomended options
 * Options:
     * ignore_inline_thumbnails: true